chenqiao0716/clientinfo.js/README.md

 clientinfo.js
 =============

 A tiny script that returns all kinds of relevant data about the client device.
+It's library-independent (but it will work nicely along jQuery and other library's).
 The goal is to add any type of information that can be useful when developing a client-centered website.
 This means that in addition to numerical data like the OS and browser version, things like the part of the day and devicetype are also available.